-- 4. The Initial Notice to the parties; - 5.
-All written communications with the parties regarding interviews, hearings, and all other meetings; - 6.
-The Title IX Investigator's Draft Report, including any responses thereto from the parties; - 7.
-The Title IX Investigator's Report, including any responses thereto from the hearing;

-8. Any communications from the Title IX Decision-maker to the parties scheduling the live

-- 9. All audio-visual or other recordings of the live hearing; - 10.
-The Title IX Decision-maker's Determination; - 11.
-The Determination Letter; - 12.
-The Sanctions Letter; - 13.
-Any Notice of Appeal, including any responses thereto; - 14.
-The Appeals Officer's Decision; and - 15.
-All materials used to train the Title IX Coordinator, the Title IX Investigator, the Title IX Decision-maker, the Sanctions Administrator, and the Appeals Officer. - C. Education & Prevention
+- 1. The Formal Complaint, including any withdrawals of a Formal Complaint. - 2.
+Any notices of dismissal issued by the College. - 3.
+Any notice to a Respondent that the College is proceeding without a Complainant. - 4.
+The Initial Notice to the parties. - 5.
+All written communications with the parties regarding interviews, hearings, and other meetings. - 6.
+The Title IX Investigator's Draft Report, including any responses from the parties. - 7.
+The Title IX Investigator's Report, including any responses from the parties. - 8.
+Any communications from the Title IX Decision-maker to the parties scheduling the live hearing along with all audio-visual or other recordings from the live hearing. - 9.
+Title IX Decision-maker's Determination. - 10.
+The Determination Letter. - 11.
+The Sanctions Letter. - 12.
+Any Notice of Appeal, including any responses. - 13.
+The Appeals Officer's Decision. - 14.
+All materials used to train the Title IX Coordinator, the Title IX Investigator, the Title IX Decision-maker, the Sanctions Administrator, and the Appeals Officer.

+C. Education & Prevention

-The College embraces an interdepartmental, multimodal, and situational approach to educate the Labouré community about this policy and to prevent sexual harassment.
-To that end, the Office of Student Affairs works collaboratively to provide the community with educational opportunities as follows:
+The College embraces a multi-layered approach to educate the Labouré community about this policy and to prevent sexual harassment.
+The Department of Student Affairs works collaboratively to provide the community with educational opportunities as follows: